Shina-NYK/my-pet-diary/README.md

 -   Deploy client and server projects so all commits will be reflected in production

--   Feature: List entries by month
+-   Feature: List entries by year

     -   Implement list of entries page including a daily entry form on the right of the collapsible entries
-    -   Store given location in database
     -   Create GET /entries endpoint

+-   Feature: View entries sorted by month

+    -   Implement view entries by month page
+    -   Create GET /year/month

--   Feature: View previous entry
+-   Feature: View single entry

-    -   Implement view single entry page
+    -   Implement view of a single entry
-    -   Create GET /entries/:id
+    -   Create GET /year/month/:id

 -   Feature: Create a new entry

     -   Add form input to view entry page
-    -   Create POST /entries

--   Feature: Home page

--   Feature: Create account

-    -   Implement register page + form
-    -   Create POST /users/register endpoint

--   Feature: Login

-    -   Implement login page + form
-    -   Create POST /users/login endpoint
+    -   Create POST /year/month

--   Feature: Implement JWT tokens

-    -   Server: Update expected requests / responses on protected endpoints
-    -   Client: Store JWT in local storage, include JWT on axios calls

 -   Bug fixes

 -   DEMO DAY

 ## Nice-to-haves

-- Account authentification using JWT
+### Addition to Sitemap
+-   Register/Main website page
+-   Login

 ### Auth

 -   JWT auth